11 Facts About 7-Eleven on 7/11

 2. 7-Eleven’s new schedule was unheard of at a time when grocery stores closed much earlier in the evening.

-But no one thought there would be demand for a store that was open 24/7—until one night in Austin in 1962.
+No one thought there would be demand for a store that was open 24/7—until one night in Austin in 1962.
 The local 7-Eleven had seen such a rush of students following a University of Texas football game that they were forced to stay open until dawn the next day.
 Sensing a trend, the store continued to stay open all night on the weekends, and soon more and more locations adopted the new schedule as well.

 4. 7-Eleven ran the first television advertisement for a convenience store in 1949.